nxgsharp/gsharp/README.md

 #5 gtype in gtype is not supported.
 So ctls cannot be in a class.
 See separate readme file "Issue Nested G-types".

 #6 Type conflict for event type.
-Event referenec is not seen as a reference.
+Event referenece is not seen as a reference.
 (Unknown status for this in NXG4)

+#7 When conversion works, IDE functions will soon be needed (Create class, method, rename and all that).
+NI has not been able to give the amount of support needed to get that working.

 More detailed information in the README folder